ExchangeUnion/xud-wiki/Exchange-Guide.md

 # Exchange Guide (WIP)

 ## Goal
-This guide describes how to setup `xud` with an existing exchange system and how to connect to the XUD Simulation Network or `xud-simnet`. `xud` is in alpha stage and the simnet aims to give exchange operators a 'feel' of how things will work. `xud` in it's current stage should never be connected to a production system nor be used on mainnet.
+This guide describes how to setup `xud` with an existing exchange system and how to connect to the XUD Simulation Network, `xud-simnet` for short and do some test trades. `xud` is in alpha stage and the `xud-simnet` aims to give exchange operators a 'feel' of how things will work. `xud` in it's current stage should never be connected to a production system nor be used on mainnet.
 You'll be using test coins at all times.
-This guide purpusely is kept relatively manual to make it understandable how `xud` works.
-In parallel we are working on improved automated setup using docker.
+This guide purposely is kept relatively manual to make it understandable how `xud` functions.
+We are working on an improved setup using docker, which will also be the preferred way to use `xud` for exchanges in production.

-Once the setup is completed, you will be able to query pending orders, place orders, and experiment with `xud`'s rich set of commands.
-Once a match is found in the network, your orders will be executed via a cross-chain atomic swap. `xud-simnet` currently supports atomic swaps between BTC and LTC.
-This guide will show how to to install GO, bitcoin and litecoin daemons, setup Lightning daemons (LND) for bitcoin (BTC) and litecoin (LTC), setup `xud` and basic instructions of how to integrate its API and finally connect to `xud-simnet`.
+Once the setup of `xud-simnet` is completed, you will be able to query pending orders, place orders, and experiment with `xud`'s rich set of commands.
+Once a match is found in the network, your orders will be executed via cross-chain atomic swaps. `xud-simnet` currently supports atomic swaps between BTC and LTC.
+This guide will show how to to install GO, bitcoin and litecoin daemons, setup lightning daemons (LND) for bitcoin (BTC) and litecoin (LTC), setup `xud` and basic instructions of how to integrate its API and finally connect to the `xud-simnet`.
 This guide is written for Linux & MacOS operating systems and geared towards IT administrators of exchanges.

 ## Describing the Setup
 To connect to `xud-simnet` you'll need to run several components which together provide support for exchanging order information and atomic swaps between BTC and LTC on the lightning network.
 You will setup the following components: